oldstager/awesomewm-batt/README.md

 ## Usage

 Just add `battwarn.lua` file contents to `$HOME/.config/awesome/rc.lua` and then (re)start your awesomewm.
 That's all.
+See [example](example/) directory for more practical explanation.